Habit and Metaphor: Contextualizing the theories of Charles Peirce and Ludwig Wittgenstein

 2016г. — 2017г.

-• Project lead Senior Asst.
+• Project lead (TAXONOMY) Senior Asst.
 Prof. Aleksandar Feodorov, PhD Prof. Ivan Mladenov, D.Sc.

 In this project, the thought of the American philosopher, creator of semiotics and pragmatism, Charles S. Peirce (1839-1914) is placed in the context of the few holistic theories competing in modern science.
 The abductive method of Peirce's pragmatism is compared to Ludwig Wittgenstein's (1889-1951) notion of the limitations of language.
 The two systems are increasingly considered together in the vein of analytical philosophy, showing a strong heuristic potential for the separation of meanings both in everyday life and in the higher realms of theory.
 The research team conducted original research and organized a discussion seminar for young humanities scholars.
 In addition, Aleksandar Feodorov completed a two-week specialization on "Yuri Lotman and the Semiotics of Culture" at the University of Tartu.